 Guillen called them the “piranhas.”

-“Let them go compete against someone else,” Guillen said.
+“Let them go compete against someone else,” Guillen told MLB.com.
 “The way they pitch, watch out.
 This team beats you so many ways.
 You wake up, they look like little piranhas.
 All of a sudden, you wake up (looking at left arm), you ain’t got no meat — all those little piranhas.
 A blooper here, a blooper there, beat out a ground ball then the first baseman hits a home run.
 Then they’re up by four.
 How the heck are they up by four?
 Then you’re down four with that pitching staff, that bullpen?
 Sit down and look at the lineup.
 Those little piranhas.”

 As soon as Punto’s retirement hit the news, a surprising number of news outlets weighed in on the career of the utility infielder.